Vy-thao/Vy/Readme.md

 ## ✨ Features
 - **Cursor Flower Effect**: Flowers with random colors/sizes appear wherever the cursor moves 🌈
-- **Animated "I LOVE YOU"**: Roses rise from the bottom with a smooth CSS animation 🌹
+- **Animated "I LOVE YOU BANGARAM"**: Roses rise from the bottom with a smooth CSS animation 🌹
 - **Custom Color Picker**: Let users choose flower, grass, and background colors 🎨
 - **Forever Bloom**: Flowers stay on the screen until the page is refreshed 🌼